 - a.
-The unit commander receives guidance from higher HQ S2/3 to relocate to a designated site to provide movement support for cargo and equipment during intra-theater lift, water terminal, waterborne tactical and joint amphibious, riverine and LOTS or JLOTS operations.
+The unit commander receives guidance from higher HQ S2/S3 to relocate to a designate terminal site or beach area to provide watercraft transportation support.
 The enemy situation will affect the force protection requirements. - b.
-The commander plans the move and updates the movement order/annex. - c.
+The commander plans the move and prepares the movement order and/or sailing orders/annex. - c.
 The unit leaders/sergeants recommendations are provided in hard copy to the commander. - d.
-This is a CSS unit, which operates in the EAC area.
-The unit is mobile and moves. - e.
+This is a CSS unit, which normally operates in echelons above corps level.
+Once the medium and heavy watercraft companies relocates from the initiate assembly area to its designated area of operations, the units will not relocate due to the nature of its mission. - e.
 This exercise begins with the assignment responsibility for the movement annex and ends when the last subordinate unit has crossed the RP.
 Conduct AARs as shown in Table 4-8, page 4-24.
 Table 4-8 is a suggested scenario.

 Sequence Event Estimated Time

 1 Receive and verify warning order 10 min

 2 Analyze mission 30 min

-3 Prepare movement plan 2 hr
+3 Prepare movement plan/sailing orders 2 hr

 4 Prepare site occupation plan 30 min

-5 Provide input to S2/3 20 min
+5 Provide input to S2/S3 20 min

 6 Organize march elements 20 min

 7 Conduct route reconnaissance 1 hr

 8 Prepare vehicles and equipment 1 hr

 9 Receive movement order 30 min

 10 Conduct nontactical convoy operations to operating site 1 hr

 11 Cross SP 10 min

 12 Conduct nontactical road march 1 hr

 13 Cross RP 10 min

 14 AAR 30 min

 15 Receive and verify warning order for relocation to new operating 10 min

 site

 16 Plan the move 30 min

 17 Organize advance/quartering party 10 min

 18 Brief advance/quartering party 15 min

 19 Dispatch advance/quartering party 15 min

 20 Conduct advance/quartering party operation 4 hr

 21 AAR 1 hr

 22 Conduct tactical convoy operations to relocate to new operating 10 min

 site

 23 Cross SP 10 min

 24 Conduct tactical road march 30 min

 25 Cross contaminated area 30 min

 26 Threat interdiction 40 min

 27 Continue convoy 30 min

 28 Cross RP 10 min

 29 AAR 30 min

 TOTAL TIME: 18 hr, 40 min

 NOTE 1: Events will be performed to standard, not time limitation.
-The time required to train an event will vary based on METT-TC factors and the training proficiency of the unit.
+The time required to train an event will vary based on METT-T factors and the training proficiency of the unit.